scalawithcats/scala-with-cats/src/pages/case-studies/crdt/g-counter.md

 the history of interactions between the machines.
 Fortunately we don't need to store the *complete* history to get the correct answer---just a summary of it.
-Let's look at the GCounter see how it solves this problem.
+Let's look at how the GCounter solves this problem.

 ### GCounters